Lazy-Solutions/AdvancedSceneManager/README.md

 ## Documentation

-You may access documentation by checking out the [docs folder](/docs):\
+You may access documentation by checking out the [docs folder](/docs).

->Note: the offline version packaged with asset store releases may not be up-to-date, since documentation may be updated after release.

 ## Patches
 Patches are partial updates that are too important to have our users wait for, and if you are having issues, have a look over here, it might be fixed already: \